tim8557/ADC__MCP3008__SPI__FPGA/README.md

 ## Time sequence and state machine of FPGA
 The clock frequency of MCP3008/MCP3004 is 2.5 MHz.
-Therefore the periode is 400 ns.<br> There are eleven bits during the WRITE state and READ state, so the durationWe of WRITE state is 4.4 microsecond.<br> We also set the others state's duration time as 4.4 microsecond to simply the state transferring.<br>
+Therefore the periode is 400 ns.<br> There are eleven bits during the WRITE state and READ state, so the duration timw of WRITE state is 4.4 microsecond.<br> We also set the others state's duration time as 4.4 microsecond to simply the state transferring.<br>

 ![image](https://github.com/tim8557/ADC--MCP3008--FPGA/blob/main/images/m3008_time_sequence_state_v2.JPG)